az-raven/az-raven/README.md

 ### Hi there 👋

-I'm Rose, I'm a core & API developer for Subsurface Studios, as well as head artist.
+I'm Rose, I'm a full stack developer for Subsurface Studios, as well as head artist.
 I also created the vast majority of models in Compensation VR.

 I'm extremely passionate about Creation Tools in games, that is my current main project.
 Want photos?
 Check it out [here](https://compensationvr.tk/social)!